Ranko Moravac

-Ranko Moravac (Serbian: Ранко Моравац, born 25 January 1995) is a Serbian football midfielder who plays for FK Jedinstvo Rumenka.
+Ranko Moravac (Serbian Cyrillic: Ранко Моравац; born 25 January 1995) is a Serbian footballer who plays as a midfielder.

 Club career

 Moravac came to Slovenia with his father in summer 2010, when he was on a trial with Maribor youth selections.
 He officially joined Maribor on 1 July 2011.
-However, being under the age of 18 and foreigner, he could not be registered for the club, thus he was unable to play any official match.
-He trained with the first team and played a few exhibition games until 25 January 2013, when he turned 18 and was finally registered for the official competitions.
+However, being under the age of 18 and foreigner, he could not be registered for the club, thus he was unable to play in official matches.
+He trained with the first team and played a few friendlies until 25 January 2013, when he turned 18 and was finally registered for official competitions.

 International career

 Moravac was capped for Serbia at under-16 level.